elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint *(haggard)*

 - {: .pr} ...
-A rumor of chains of shackles rises from the sea ... a gurgling of the drowned of the green belly of the sea ... a lash of fire, a crack of the whip, the cries of the murdered ...
+A rumor of chains of shackles rises from the sea ... a gurgling of those drowned on the green belly of the sea ... a lash of fire, a crack of the whip, the cries of the murdered ...
 - ... the sea burns
-- or the tow in my blood that burns ...
+- or the tow in my blood burns ...
-- {: .pr} Oh, the cry ... always that fanning cry from the mountains ... and the rut of fire and drums, and the wind swells up in vain with the soft smell of a musty ravine of breadfruit trees
+- {: .pr} Oh, the cry ... always that fanning howl from the mountains ... and the rut of fire and drums, and the wind swells in vain with the soft smells of a musty ravine, of breadfruit trees

 ---